spotfiresoftware/spotfire-quickstart/terraform/gcp/docs/Detailed-instructions.md

-# Quickstart for TIBCO Spotfire on GCP: Detailed instructions
+# Quickstart for Spotfire on GCP: Detailed instructions

 ## Overview

 These detailed instructions describe how to use `terraform` and `ansible` commands to automatically deploy the Spotfire Platform on GCP.

-If you do not want to know about the details, jump to the "Easy peasy instructions" section in [Automatic Deployment of Spotfire Platform on GCP](../README.md).
+If you do not want to know about the internal of how `terraform` and `ansible` are used, jump to the standard setup instructions in [Automatic Deployment of Spotfire Platform on GCP](../README.md).

 ## Procedure